Apply for Aid

 Submit Your FAFSA

 Submit the FAFSA (Free Application for Student Aid).
-Complete the FAFSA as soon after October 1 as possible, and no later than February 15.
-Submit the FAFSA and be sure to list Elmhurst College (FAFSA code 001676) on the form.
+Complete the FAFSA as soon after October 1 as possible, and by our suggested priority deadline of February 15.
+Submit the FAFSA and be sure to list Elmhurst University (FAFSA code 001676) on the form.

 - Those able to use the IRS Data Retrieval Tool (DRT) on the FAFSA are strongly encouraged to do so.
 Families who are not eligible to use the IRS DRT are encouraged to obtain a copy of their relevant tax year transcript from the IRS at the time they complete the FAFSA.